MinteFino/sports-stats-tracker/backend/README.md

 This will show you how to install and set up node.js: https://medium.com/@ibrahimhz/creating-your-first-backend-with-node-js-step-by-step-guide-892769af4cb0

 Need to create a .env file in the backend or edit the one we have in the backend folder.

 .env file example
 PORT=5000

 DB_HOST=localhost
 DB_USER=root
 DB_PASS=yourpassword
 DB_NAME=sportsstatstracker
 DB_PORT=3306

 JWT_SECRET=change_this

+BALLDONTLIE_API_KEY=YOUR_API_KEY

+Next,
-Connect the DB and open and run both the schema and seed SQL files.
+Connect the DB and open and execute the schema, which will create a DB called "sportsstatstracker" Then, in the backend, run these commands
+1. npm install
+2. npm run dev - this should sync the database
+3. npm run ingest:nba - this will pull the live data from the api and upsert into the database.